jamster02/netherrack-docs/README.md

 ## Calling functions
 It's possible to call functions and processes using `line.callFunc(name)` and `line.callProc(name)`.
 ## Color codes
-Color codes will be supported in a future update.
-As of now, they cannot be used easily.
+Color codes are now supported! `&` is automatically converted when passed in to the `Text` class or as an argument.
 ## Tags
 Tags are automatically added as their default option where needed.
 Currently, there is no way to modify tags, as it would be confusing for the user.
 We may add a way to change them in the future.